pedro-abundio-wang/computer-vision/docs/blogs/nn-learning-and-evaluation.md

 The first quantity that is useful to track during training is the loss, as it is evaluated on the individual batches during the forward pass.
 Below is a cartoon diagram showing the loss over time, and especially what the shape might tell you about the learning rate:

 {% include image.html description="A cartoon depicting the effects of different learning rates.
-With low learning rates the improvements will be linear.
-With high learning rates they will start to look more exponential.
-Higher learning rates will decay the loss faster, but they get stuck at worse values of loss (green line).
-This is because there is too much energy in the optimization and the parameters are bouncing around chaotically, unable to settle in a nice spot in the optimization landscape." image="blogs/nn-learning-and-evaluation/learningrates.jpeg" caption="true"%}
+With low learning rates the improvements will be linear (blue line).
+With high learning rates they will start to look more exponential (red line).
+Higher learning rates will decay the loss faster, but they get stuck at worse values of loss (green line)." image="blogs/nn-learning-and-evaluation/learningrates.jpeg" caption="true"%}

 {% include image.html description="An example of a typical loss function over time, while training a small network on CIFAR-10 dataset.
-This loss function looks reasonable (it might indicate a slightly too small learning rate based on its speed of decay, but it's hard to say), and also indicates that the batch size might be a little too low (since the cost is a little too noisy)." image="blogs/nn-learning-and-evaluation/loss.jpeg" caption="true"%}
+This loss function looks reasonable and also indicates that the batch size might be a little too low (since the cost is a little too noisy)." image="blogs/nn-learning-and-evaluation/loss.jpeg" caption="true"%}

-The amount of "wiggle" in the loss is related to the batch size.
+The amount of **wiggle** in the loss is related to the batch size.
 When the batch size is 1, the wiggle will be relatively high.
 When the batch size is the full dataset, the wiggle will be minimal because every gradient update should be improving the loss function monotonically (unless the learning rate is set too high).

 Some people prefer to plot their loss functions in the log domain.
 Since learning progress generally takes an exponential form shape, the plot appears as a slightly more interpretable straight line, rather than a hockey stick.
 Additionally, if multiple cross-validated models are plotted on the same loss graph, the differences between them become more apparent.